-\begin{remark} Note that Theorem 1 in Ref.~\citenum{stark3} applies in our case since $K^\jj = H_K$ (which follows easily from \eqref{globcft}).
+\begin{hypothesis} {\rm (Theorem 1 in Ref.~\citenum{stark3})} Let $\Sigma$ denote a set of fundamental units for $\ZZ_{K^{\dd}}^\times$.
+The set $\Sigma \cup \{\es\colon \text{ $ \sigma \in G$}\}$ generates a set of units of $K^{\dd\jj}$ of finite index in $\ZZ_{K^{\dd\jj}}^\times$.
+Notice per the foregoing discussion, that the rank of the additional units provided by the Stark units (in pairs) is exactly the `deficit' of~$\#G/2$. \end{hypothesis} Note that Theorem 1 in Ref.~\citenum{stark3} applies in our case since $K^\jj = H_K$ (which follows easily from \eqref{globcft}).
 Namely, the characters $\phi$ appearing in Theorem 1, considered as Galois group characters, are ones on $\Gal{K^{\dd\jj}}{K}$ that don't factor through $\Gal{K^{\dd}}{K}$.
 Since $K^\jj = H_K\subseteq K^{\dd}$, all of these characters must have prime ideal $\dd$ as the finite part of their conductor.
-We shall make use of this in Remark~\ref{BCD} below, linking Conjecture~\ref{conj4} below to Conjectures~\ref{conj2} and~\ref{conj3}. \end{remark}
+We shall make use of this in Remark~\ref{BCD} below, linking Conjecture~\ref{conj4} below to Conjectures~\ref{conj2} and~\ref{conj3}.

-\begin{remark} The third part of the Lemma is true for the chosen real embedding of $K^{\dd\jj}$ in which the $\es$ as defined above lie, since they are all given by the exponential of a real value.
-Since the $\es$ are all $\Gal{K^{\dd\jj}}{K}$ conjugates of each other, and this Galois group permutes the real embeddings of $K^{\dd\jj}$ transitively, the positivity extends to all of the real embeddings. \end{remark}
+The torsion-free $\ZZ$-rank of the group of units $\ZZ_{K^{\dd}}^\times$ of the maximal totally real subfield ${K^{\dd}}$ of $K^{\dd\jj}$ is equal to $\#G - 1$ by Dirichlet's theorem, since the degree of the field extension $K^{\dd} / \QQ$ is $\#G$.
+On the other hand the rank of $\ZZ_{K^{\dd\jj}}^\times$ is equal to $\frac{3\#G}{2} - 1$ as half of the places are now complex: the extra units therefore have rank exactly $\#G/2$.
+For an explanation in a similar context see the final part of Section~6 of Ref.~\citenum{AFMY}.

-We should note here that part~(\ref{S1}) of the above justifies the notation in the introduction, whereby the complex-valued Galois conjugates of the Stark units $\es$ were referred to by the notation $e^{i\vartheta}$.
+\begin{hypothesis} {\rm (\S4, p.~74 in Ref.~\citenum{stark3})} The Galois element $\sigt$ induces complex conjugation in the complex embeddings of $K^{\dd\jj}$.
+Since it is also algebraic inversion, it forces the Stark units in $K^{\dd\jj}$ to lie on the unit circle in their complex embeddings. \end{hypothesis} This justifies the notation in the introduction, whereby the complex-valued Galois conjugates of the Stark units $\es$ were referred to by the notation $e^{i\vartheta}$.